 St. Basil’s was able to purchase twenty-two acres of land in the Provident Heights section in north Waco.
 It lay between Windsor Avenue and Pine Street and between 24th and 26th Streets.
 Ads describe it as just outside the then city limits.
 The cornerstone for a new building was laid on April 5, 1902.
 The local architect firm of Glenn Allen built the four-story brick structure to house up to 100 students.
 The building featured steam heat and electric lights.
 It contained an auditorium, a library of 3,000 volumes, a natatorium, and a gymnasium.
 The grounds were extensive enough to provide a baseball and football field as well as handball alleys.

-The building was first used by the Academy of the Sacred Heart and then sat empty until 1943, when it was razed.
+After St. Basil's closed, the building was first used by the Academy of the Sacred Heart and then sat empty until 1943, when it was razed.
 According to Roderick Scott, the St. Louis Catholic Church sits on the exact spot where the building once sat.
 The Catholic High School is also located on the grounds.

 College Football Data Warehouse lists seven games for St. Basil’s during the 1912 season.
 In addition to six games against area high schools, St. Basil’s tackled Baylor University’s seconds, losing either 27-0 or 34-0, depending on the source.